jeffdapaz/VisualChatGPTStudio/README.md

 - The speed and availability of responses directly depend on the API provided by OpenAI.

-- If you are using OpenAI service instead Azure and receive a message like "429 - You exceeded your current quota, please check your plan and billing details.", check OpenAI Usage page and see if you still have quota, example:
+- If you are using OpenAI service instead Azure and receive a message like `429 - You exceeded your current quota, please check your plan and billing details.`, check OpenAI Usage page and see if you still have quota, example:

 <img src="https://user-images.githubusercontent.com/63928228/242688025-47ec893e-401f-4edb-92a0-127a47a952fe.png" width="60%">